ramumaha/ramumaha/README.md

 ## Hi there, I'm Kanya  👋

-- 🌱 I’m currently learning DSA and Flutter
+- 🌱 I’m currently learning DSA and React
-- 🥅 2022 Goals: contribute more towards open source
+- 🥅 2024 Goals: try my hands on Native apps
 - ⚡ Fun fact: I love to read books and play badminton

 ### Connect with me: